pmoghaddam/blpm-api/README.md

 ## Tasks - Lower Priority
+* Change all references of "delete" to "del" (a JavaScript warning)
 * Confirm security of using CORS for API
     * Allowing any origin a good idea?
 * Full OAuth2 implementation with tokens being expired and renewed